Agile Database Development-5 Tips to Get You Started

 What is at the core of agile database development?
 In essence, agile database development is akin to agile application software.
 Agile database development is thus a set of principles and values which lets teams react quickly and flexibly to changing conditions.

 Over the last decade, we have seen a dramatic shift in the quality, speed, and agility of application code development.
 Nevertheless, a vast number of organizations have not realized the macro benefits of a better quality of service and quicker time to market.

 This is because agile practices and tools were generally only applied to application code, and many other crucial areas, including database code and database development, remained unaddressed.
+Database testing process is similar to other types of software testing that need a thorough examination.
+Database unit testing is a vital part of the software development process.
 To bridge this gap, teams have begun adopting a DevOps approach, which extends many of the agile best practices further than the application development team.

 As teams start to adopt DevOps, however, many are continuing to overlook crucial components of the process.
 Organizations need to incorporate agile and DevOps in the whole software stack, from development right through to operations.
 If this is not done teams will continue to experience slow returns in quality, time to market and effectivity of the engineering teams.

 5 Tips On How To Do It Right

 1. Iterative Development

 Organizations use agile iterative development to break down large projects into smaller pieces and continuously test in repetitive cycles.
 Agile teams can use this practice to see, from a different angle, new features that they need to add to the end service or product.
 Agile iterative development creates a flexible environment for product development.

 Organizations should plan for regular meetings, as part of their implementation of the agile approach.
 These meetings should be concise, and each member of the team should say how their tasks are progressing and what steps need to be taken to meet their goals.
 Organizations can use this practice to keep track of and monitor the team’s performance and to see if there are any hindrances that may affect product development.